-Various meetings and consolidations of Ulema initiated by the government were more dominantly represented by Sunni groups identified as NU figures as one of the religious organizations in Indonesia.
+Various meetings and consolidations of Ulema initiated by the government were more dominantly represented by Sunni groups identified as NU figures as one of the religious organisations in Indonesia.
 Here, the mediation will only benefit the Sunnis.
 Where the Shia group was eventually banned, followers were forced out of the village, and their sociopolitical rights were ignored.
-The government as a mediator has a difficult choice; Besides, the government is afraid of being left behind by its supporters, as politicians, they certainly don't want to lose voters who Sunni dominates; on the other hand, the government also denies the constitutional mandate to protect every right of its people.
-The Shia groups in Sampang are not only socially marginalized, but they have also lost their economic income with nomadic living conditions.
+The government as a mediator has a difficult choice; Besides, the government is afraid of being left behind by its supporters, as politicians, they certainly do not want to lose voters whom Sunni dominates; on the other hand, the government also denies the constitutional mandate to protect every right of its people.
+The Shia groups in Sampang are not only socially marginalised, but they have also lost their economic income to nomadic living conditions.
 In this context, we again see how the problem of redistributive justice interacts with the issue of recognition justice.

 One of the factors that made the Sunni and Shia conflict in Sampang challenging to resolve and even tends to increase is the absence of political alignments from the government to resolve this conflict.
-An interesting fact emerged from the political periodization above is the conflict escalation before and after the regional elections (Zattullah, 2021).
+An interesting fact that emerged from the political periodisation above is the conflict escalation before and after the regional elections (Zattullah, 2021).

 The politics of recognition and politics of distribution against Shia

-Apart from economic problems, recognition of injustice is also present in politics, where freedom of religion and expression for the Shia groups in Sampang has difficulty obtaining rights such as family cards, birth certificates, ID cards, etc. This difficulty will certainly have implications for limiting their political participation as citizens.
-Many Shia groups cannot vote during the Pilkada or Pileg; Shia followers can only vote for the Presidential Election and Regional Representative Council (Faizal, 2019).
-The domination of Sunni groups in Sampang has lost respect for minority groups where both Sunnis and Shia should also have the same access and facilities as citizens.
-This thing creates status inequalities.
+Apart from economic problems, injustice is also present in politics, where there is a limitation on freedom of religion and expression for the Shia groups in Sampang.
+There is also difficulty obtaining basic rights, such as family cards, birth certificates, ID cards, etc. This difficulty will certainly have implications for limiting their political participation as citizens.
+Many Shia groups cannot vote during the local elections.
+Shia followers can only vote for the Presidential Election and Regional Representative Council (Faisal, 2019).
+The domination of Sunni groups in Sampang has lost respect for minority groups, where both Sunnis and Shia should also have the same access and facilities as citizens.

-Because our identities are partially shaped by cognition or absence, often by ignoring others, a group of people or groups of people are restricted, humiliated, or despised by the people or society around them (Thompson, 2006).
+Because our identities are partially shaped by cognition or absence, often by ignoring others, groups of people are restricted, humiliated, or despised by the people or society around them (Thompson, 2006).
 In addition, the discrimination of the Shia group for the injustice they feel today is that they are forced to become Sunni followers.
 They have been forced to convert from Shia to Sunni to return to their homes.
-As a result of this discrimination, 274 people became Sunni, and 21 remained Shia.
-In this case, the government as the power holder looks weak due to practical political needs; majority political support.
-The Asian Muslim Action Network (AMAN) Indonesia, Siti Hanifah, criticized the government's statement that it submitted this problem to Ulema (Sunni) as a fatal failure of the government in carrying out the mandate of the Constitution where every citizen should receive protection from the government as a state operator.
+As a result of this discrimination, 274 people converted to Sunni, and 21 remained Shia.
+In this case, the government as the power holder appears to be weak due to practical political needs.
+The Asian Muslim Action Network (AMAN) Indonesia, Siti Hanifah, criticised the government's statement.
+The submission of the problem to Ulema (Sunni) is considered a fatal failure of the government in carrying out the mandate of the Constitution, where every citizen should receive protection from the government as a state operator.
 If we look closely, this is clear evidence that Indonesia has not matured in accepting differences, apart from religious politics, which the majority group always used to push down Shia (Lumbanrau, 2020).